-If your house is old, say Victorian, it's likely it will have been built from lime mortar and not cement.
+If your house is old, say Victorian, Edwardian, Georgian or Elizabethan then it will have been built from lime mortar and not cement.
 Therefore, it is essential that you do not use cement in repairs.
-If it is used then the movement inherent in older properties is likely to result in damage to bricks.
+If it is applied then the movement inherent in the property will result in cracks and therefore damage to bricks.

-The apex of this North Oxford property had suffered the result of having mortar applied incorrectly.
-This then weathered badly and needed to be replaced.
-The photo below shows new NHL 3.5 mortar applied correctly
+The apex of this North Oxford property had suffered the result of having cement mortar applied by workmen without in-depth knowledge concerning traditional building materials.
+The work then weathered badly and needed the correct attention.
+The photo below shows new NHL 3.5 mortar applied and finished correctly

 If you would like to see a video of the project then please click below

-The above photo is a typical example of the type of brickwork repair for which I am often asked to quote.
-This particular building was originally constructed in 1903 using lime mortar.
+The above photo is a typical example of the type of boundary wall repair for which I am often asked to quote.
+This particular wall was constructed in 1903 using lime mortar.
 Nevertheless, over time, weathering had taken its toll to the point where all of the old mortar and many bricks needed replacing.

 The photo below shows the depth of raking needed before new mortar can be applied.
 Shallower depths - although less time consuming to achieve - only result in the mortar cracking and falling out.